area17/twill/docs/content/1_documentation/13_user-management/index.md

 - Put the application in `debug` mode
 - Create a user in the CMS
 - Add user's credentials to your `.env` file:
+- This feature is available by default only for the `local` environment

 ``` dotenv
 TWILL_AUTO_LOGIN_EMAIL=email@email.com